dodoman8067/mcsm/README.md

 MCSM (MineCraft Server Manager) is a command-line program designed to manage Minecraft servers.
 Note that this project is still work in progress and features may be buggy or not completed.

-## Building

-1. Build the static dependencies as it showed in the below.

-2. Use the provided [CMakeLists.txt](CMakeLists.txt) to build the project with the following command :

-    cmake -B ./bin

-3. Run the generated build files in `bin` directory and run `./mcsm` to test program is sucessfully compiled.

 ## Supported platforms

 * OS: